Roles & Permissions

 - Download: Build artifacts

-- Cannot: Edit configuration, manage team, change settings
+- Cannot: Edit configuration, manage team, manage apps, manage signing

 Use Cases